awsdocs/aws-cost-management-user-guide/doc_source/edit-emea-payment-method.md

 1. If you see a banner that states that you have an overdue payment, choose **Pay Now** for the invoice that is overdue\.

-   If you pay by SEPA direct debit and you receive an email from AWS Europe saying that AWS Europe is unable to charge your bank account and will attempt to charge your account again, work with your bank to understand what went wrong\.
+   If you pay by SEPA direct debit and you receive an email from AWS Europe saying that AWS Europe can't charge your bank account and will attempt to charge your account again, work with your bank to understand what went wrong\.
 If you receive an email saying that AWS Europe failed the last attempt to charge your bank account, use the **Pay Now** button on the console to pay your invoice\.
 If you have questions about issues with charging your bank account or paying an overdue balance, create a case in the [Support Center](https://console.aws.amazon.com/support/home?#)\.

    If you pay by electronic funds transfer and your account payment is overdue, create a case in the [Support Center](https://console.aws.amazon.com/support/home?#)\.<a name="remove-credit-emea"></a>